2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-introduction-to-functions-in-R.md

 ```
 From this script you can choose any state for the subsetted_state variable and
 get a new output csv of only the data from that state.

+The above is only one example of a function that you can make in R.  However,
+by using the basic template of a function, paying attention to variable names,
+and keeping track of what your end goal is, you can make a function do just
+about anything.